eduardo-teijy-de-lima-augusto/Projetos/1_AeroReceitasDespesas_Mensal.md

                WHEN A.UPAG ='GAP SP'      THEN '142510'
                ELSE A.UPAG
             END
-FROM CAMPANHAS2..AeroReceitasDespesas_New A
+FROM CA..AeroReceitasDespesas_New A
 WHERE ISNUMERIC(A.UPAG)=0

 --Alterando a coluna para int
-ALTER TABLE CAMPANHAS2..AeroReceitasDespesas_NEW
+ALTER TABLE CA..AeroReceitasDespesas_NEW
 ALTER COLUMN UPAG INT

 --Update das UPAGs ja com os numeros corretos, com a tabela padrão de upags.
 UPDATE A
 SET A.DESC_UPAG=B.DESC_UPAG
-FROM CAMPANHAS2..AeroReceitasDespesas_NEW A
+FROM CA..AeroReceitasDespesas_NEW A
 INNER JOIN CARGAS..AeroDescricaoUPAG B ON A.UPAG=B.UPAG

 ```